Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Introduction

 One key limitation in quantum software development is the absence of systematic support to guide practitioners in evaluating and selecting appropriate architectural solutions \cite{murillo2024quantum}.
-Especially, it is challenging for practitioners to balance competing Quality Attributes (QAs) such as performance, scalability, reliability, and interoperability \cite{weder2021hybrid, perez2023generation}.
-While architectural design in classical software engineering benefits from decision models that aid in the selection of architecture patterns and strategies across well-defined design contexts \cite{waseem2022decision, xu2021decision, jacob2018software}, QSE has yet to employ comparable frameworks.
-Previous studies have explored quality trade-offs in architectural decisions for quantum-classical hybrid systems \cite{khan2024advancing}, and proposed architectural patterns specifically designed for quantum-enhanced artificial intelligence systems \cite{klymenko2024architectural}.
-However, these efforts lack structured, quality-driven decision models that systematically map architectural patterns and strategies to specific design concerns and quality trade-offs.
-This absence of decision models represents a critical gap in the field, as quantum software practitioners currently lack empirical and prescriptive models to support informed architectural decision-making during the development of quantum software systems.
+Especially, it is challenging for practitioners to balance competing QAs such as performance, scalability, reliability, and interoperability \cite{weder2021hybrid, perez2023generation}.
+While architectural design in classical software engineering benefits from decision models that aid in selecting architecture patterns and strategies within well-defined design contexts \cite{waseem2022decision, xu2021decision, jacob2018software}, QSE has yet to employ comparable frameworks.
+Previous studies have explored quality trade-offs in architectural decisions for quantum-classical hybrid systems \cite{khan2024advancing}, and proposed architecture patterns specifically designed for quantum-enhanced artificial intelligence systems \cite{klymenko2024architectural}.
+However, the absence of structured, quality-driven decision models that map architecture patterns and strategies to design concerns and quality trade-offs remains a critical gap, limiting informed architectural decision-making in quantum software systems.